KeplerGO/kepler-3d-printing-model/README.md

 [![Preview](preview/preview-stand.png)](model-files/stand.stl)

 ### Full spacecraft
-This repository also provides a model file for the full spacecraft. **Note however that we have not verified the ability of 3D printers to print the entire spacecraft in one go, and we expect that modifications (or glue) will be required to enable the full spacecraft to be printed in one go.** Nevertheless, we would love to learn about your experiences with this model file!
-It is called [model-files/full-spacecraft/kepler-spacecraft.stl](model-files/full-spacecraft/kepler-spacecraft.stl).
+In addition to the components, we also provide the full spacecraft as a single model file. **Note however that we have not verified the ability of 3D printers to print the entire spacecraft in one go, and expect that such attempts will require modifications (or glue).** If you decide to have a go at printing the spacecraft in one go, we would love to hear about your experiences.
+The model is called [model-files/full-spacecraft/kepler-spacecraft.stl](model-files/full-spacecraft/kepler-spacecraft.stl).
 [![Preview](preview/preview-full-spacecraft.png)](model-files/full-spacecraft/kepler-spacecraft.stl)

 ## Printing tips
-You may achieve the best results using the following settings:
+We achieved the best results using the following settings:
 * Solid print density
 * Soluble support structure
 * Existing file orientation (printer varying)

+We encourage you to open a [pull request](pulls) to add additional tips!

 ## Credits
 The 3D puzzle model files in this repository were derived from the [http://kepler.nasa.gov/multimedia/3dmodels/](original 3D Model Files made available on the NASA Kepler website).
 For the purpose of making them suitable for 3D printing, the original model files were scaled and simplified for durability.
-Credits go to:
+Credits:

 NASA Ames SpaceShop Rapid Prototyping Facility
 * Randall Ticknor